bondms/bondms.github.io/_posts/2020-10-02-ev-charging.md

 1. 22 kW, 3-phase charger:
     * The first cable provides 11 kW.
 The cable's 16 Amp limit applies to each phase.
     * The second cable provides 7.2 kW.
 The cable's single phase prevents use of the the other two phases.

+To avoid these potential charging-speed limitations, a more versatile cable could be used that provides 3-phasea at 32 Amps.
+This would avoid the need to carry or select between multiple cables, but such a cable is likely to be bigger, heavier, and more expensive than either of the other options.